 General

-This manual reflects the view of independent consultants on methodology and organization of the work and is based on their own experience as instructor.
+This manual reflects the view of independent consultants on methodology and organization of the work and is based on their own experience as an instructor.
 The instructors should use this manual as guidance initially but should work out their own ideas and methods, based on the experience gained and tailored to suit the various backgrounds of the students.

 This manual contains guidance on the teaching methods that are considered to be the most appropriate to the subject matter.
 However, since circumstances vary, the instructors must decide upon the best methods to adopt in order for the students to attain the specified objectives.